EbenSorkin/Gelasio/README.md

 Gelasio is an original typeface which is metrics compatible with Georgia.

-It will support Google Fonts Latin Pro glyph set, enabling the typesetting of English, Western European languages as well as Vietnamese and 130+ other languages.
+Gelasio will support Google Fonts Latin Pro glyph set, enabling the typesetting of English, Western, Eastern and Southern European languages as well as Vietnamese and 130+ other languages.

+Note: The design is being made to interpolate now as well as having features added to it.
+This design will retain the purpose of being metrics compatible with Georgia while expanding somewhat past what Georgia can do in some areas.
+Howevr to remain a fuctional match to Georgia it may not use kerning.
+Additions will be made in the form of additional glyphs and OT features.

+Later I hope to make a font based on this work with a new name that is
+ - not metrics compatible with Georgia
+ - is a variable font
+ - has kerning
+ - Is tuned to contemporary screen use rather than screens in the mid-90s.

 License
 -------